-This specification is supported by a VLE where students will be able to find all necessary module information.
-Direct links to information sources will also be provided from within the VLE.
+All modules are supported by the VLE where students will be able to find all necessary module information.
+Direct links to information sources will also be provided from within VLE, along with assessment information, contact details, teaching resources and further reading, as appropriate.